-In order to assess risk of liver damage after over-dosage and to decide on the need for protective, antidotal therapy
+In order to establish a diagnosis of paracetamol over dosage, to assess risk of liver damage and to decide on the need for protective, antidotal therapy

 Four hours after a single overdose, or as soon as possible after that, and immediately if more than one overdose has been taken within the last 1 or 2 days.
 It is best to treat an overdose within 8 hours whenever possible.

 Testing may be ordered when a person has and symptoms of an overdose.
 These can appear as early as 2 to 3 hours after ingestion or may not occur for 12 or more hours.
 Some of these include:

 - Abdominal pain or cramping